dev-academy-programme/orientation---Archived/installation/README.md

 ```
 sudo apt-get update && sudo apt-get install git
 ```

+3. Restart your terminal and enter the following commands:
+  * `git config user.name <YOUR GITHUB USERNAME HERE>`
+  * `git config user.email <YOUR GITHUB EMAIL ADDRESS HERE>`

 >Context: If you like, you can check it's working by typing `git`.
 You should see some help text explaining how to use Git.